stefaneidelloth/treezjs/doc/standaloneInstallation.md

 ## Install Google Chrome

+Download and install the Google Chrome browser from https://www.google.com/chrome/.

 Treez uses modern JavaScript features like ES6 modules and custom web components.
-Those JavaScript features are already supported by Google Chrome but might not yet be supported by other browsers.
-Treez might work with other browsers but only has been tested with Google Chrome.
+Those JavaScript features are supported by Google Chrome but might not yet be supported by other browsers.
+Treez might work with other browsers as well but only has been tested with Google Chrome.

 ## Adapt the startup script file "startTreez.bat"